stillinqueue/retail-lakehouse-databricks-pyspark/README.md

 Phase 3 extends the inventory pipeline with machine learning.

-The goal is to demonstrate how Gold tables from the lakehouse can be used to train, track, compare, register, and test machine learning models.
+The goal is to demonstrate how Gold tables from the lakehouse can be used to train, track, compare, register, and serve machine learning models.

 ---